Queen Victoria ruled Britain for 64 years, from 20 June 1837 until her death on 22 January 1901.

 There are few burial places in the whole of Britain that are as famous and evocative as Highgate Cemetery.
 In its original form – the north-western wooded area – the cemetery was opened in 1839 as part of a plan to provide seven large and modern cemeteries, now known as the ‘Magnificent Seven’, around the outside of central London.

-Built in 1835, Stott Park Bobbin Mill is the only surviving Lakeland bobbin mill and was once one of over 100 mills operating in the Lake District to supply millions of bobbins demanded by the Lancashire textile industry.
+Built in 1835, Stott Park Bobbin Mill was once one of over 100 mills operating in the Lake District to supply millions of bobbins (spools of thread) to the Lancashire textile industry.

 Today, along the shore of Lake Windermere in Cumbria, Stott Park Bobbin Mill is the only working bobbin mill remaining in the Lake District and is open to the public.
-The Victorian industrial history is told through tours and an exhibition, allowing you to see how bobbins were made from the tree to machinery.
+Its Victorian industrial history is told through tours and an exhibition, allowing you to see how bobbins were made out of trees.

 As one of the main aims of the park was to impress and educate, there was a thematic emphasis on discovery and invention.
 As a result, pioneering geological illustrations and full scale models of dinosaurs were added to the site.